Edge Delta Syslog Source

 Security Considerations

 Traditional syslog transmits data in plain text without encryption, making it vulnerable to interception and tampering.
-When security is a concern, consider implementing TLS encryption for TCP connections where supported by your syslog sources.
 Implement strict firewall rules to restrict which IP addresses can send syslog messages to your Edge Delta agents, reducing the risk of log injection attacks.
 Regular monitoring for suspicious patterns or potential message spoofing attempts is essential, particularly when receiving logs from internet-facing sources.
 For highly sensitive environments, consider using dedicated network segments or VPNs for syslog traffic.

 Performance Optimization